 RELATED: Sole F65 Treadmill Review

-Kate points out that when she was kicking it into higher speeds on higher inclines, she noticed some shaking and wobbling, and there are no floor stabilizers on this machine.
-She deducted half a point and gave it a 4.5 out of 5 for durability because otherwise, the E25 has a 350-pound weight capacity, has a great construction, and has a 20-pound flywheel.
+Kate noticed some shaking and wobbling when she was kicking it into higher speeds on higher inclines, and there are no floor stabilizers on this machine.
+She deducted half a point and gave it a 4.5 out of 5 for durability because otherwise, the E25 has a 350-pound weight capacity, great construction, and a 20-pound flywheel.

 LCD display on Sole E5

-Kate personally assembled the Sole E25 by herself, and she said it took her more than two hours.
-She said the instructions aren’t great, and she has assembled large, complicated machines like the NordicTrack Commercial 1750 easier.
-You can opt to pay $350 for professional assembly, but Kate feels that’s too expensive unless unless you aren’t capable of putting the machine together.
+Kate personally assembled the Sole E25 by herself and said it took her more than two hours.
+She said the instructions aren’t great, and she had an easier time assembling large, complicated machines like the NordicTrack Commercial 1750.
+You can opt to pay $350 for professional assembly, but Kate feels that’s too expensive unless you aren’t capable of putting the machine together.

 For more, check out our full Sole E25 review.